lucian-1/excel-to-json/README.md

 `$python --version`
 `$python2.7`

-2.pip install requirements;
+2.pip install requirements
 `$pip install -- upgrade pip`
 `$pip install -r requirements.txt`

 3.run
  `$sudo python excel2json.py`

-### if no permission, file permission 777;
+### if no permission, file permission 777
-Just a small tool, you can modify modify it according to your needs;
+Just a small tool, you can modify modify it according to your needs

 #
 #